Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 How to choose a broker?

-Choosing a broker is not very difficult, but it is a very important decision.
+Choosing a broker is not very difficult but critical!

-You are likely to use it for many years.
+You are likely to use the same broker for many years.
 You can always switch to a new broker.
-But moving your shares to a new broker is not free and not straightforward to do.
+But moving your shares to a new broker is neither free nor straightforward.
 So, it is better to start with the right decision directly.
 Ideally, you want to start with the best broker for your needs.

 You first need to ensure that you only trade with a reputable broker.
 You will entrust your investments with this broker.
 So you want a broker with a good reputation and excellent security.

-Mainly, you must ensure that the broker will hold your assets separately from the broker’s legal entity.
-If the broker defaults, you can still reclaim your assets through the secondary entity.
+You must ensure the broker will hold your assets separately from the broker’s legal entity.
+You can reclaim your assets through the secondary entity if the broker defaults.
 This separation is called asset segregation, something that any proper broker will do.

-The second thing you should check is whether the broker gives you access to the exchanges you need.
-For instance, if you want to trade in Swiss stocks, you will need access to the Swiss Stock Exchange (SWX).
+Second, you should check whether the broker gives you access to the exchanges you need.
+For instance, you will need access to the Swiss Stock Exchange (SWX) if you want to trade in Swiss stocks.

 Due to a bad set of laws, it is currently challenging to access Exchange Traded Funds (ETFs) from the U.S. Indeed, European investors cannot currently invest in these funds.